 Courses are taught on campus by VWCC faculty and may be open to general VWCC students.
 The course allows the high school or home schooled students to enroll in college credit classes that may also be accepted for high school graduation requirements.
 Prior approval from the school division is required and students must submit the High School/Home-School Enrollment Approval Form (PDF) prior to registering for a class.

 On-line (virtual) courses are taught by VWCC faculty and may be open to general VWCC students.
 The course allows the high school or home schooled students to enroll in college credit classes that may also be accepted for high school graduation requirements.
 Prior approval from the school division is required and students must submit the High School/Home-School Enrollment Approval Form prior to registering for a class.
 On-line classes require that the student be self-motivated and self-directed.

 Concurrent Dual Enrolled courses (on-line or on-campus) allow high school or home schooled students to enroll in college credit classes.
 However, these students only receive college credit for the classes and must take the classes on the VWCC campus.
 No high school credit is awarded.
 Students must submit the High School/Home-School Enrollment Approval Form prior to registering for a class.

-Academies and Institutes are special programs of study offered on campus during the high school day.
-They specialize is a specific content and are generally work-force readiness preparatory programs in CTE related fields.
+The Academy offers special programs of study on campus during the high school day.
 Students participate in cohorts and must take all classes offered during the scheduled meeting times.
 High School and parental approval is required to participate.
 Students must follow the VWCC class schedule and calendar regardless of their high school calendar.
 Enrollment is limited with specific admission requirements.
 Applications are due by April 1st.

 No. College-based financial aid is not available for high school students.